Common questions. Straight answers.

 Do you pull permits and handle HOA approval?

 Yes.
-Permit pulls are included in the quote where required.
-HOA submissions — drawings, material samples, color specs — are handled on our end for most San Diego communities.
+The fence pros in our network include permit pulls in the quote where required, and handle HOA submissions, drawings, material samples, and color specs for most San Diego communities.

 Do I need a permit for my fence?

 Residential backyard fences under 6 feet typically don't need a permit.
 Front-yard fences over 42 inches and backyard fences over 6 feet usually do.
 Pool barriers have separate code requirements.
-We confirm with the jurisdiction before quoting.
+The pro confirms with the jurisdiction before quoting.

 How long does a fence install take?